ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 another.
 It’s also important to make sure you understand how your chosen model combines the different sampling settings together.

-If temperature, top-K, and top-P are all available (as in Vertex Studio), tokens that meet both the top-K and top-P criteria are candidates for the next predicted token, and then temperature is applied to sample from the tokens that passed the top-K and top-P criteria.
-If only top-K or top-P is available, the behavior is the same but only the one top-K or P setting is used.
+<span style="background-color: #FFFF33;">**If temperature, top-K, and top-P are all available (as in Vertex Studio), tokens that meet
+both the top-K and top-P criteria are candidates for the next predicted token, and then temperature is applied to sample from the tokens that passed the top-K and top-P criteria.** If only top-K or top-P is available, the behavior is the same but only the one top-K or P setting is used.</span>

-If temperature is not available, whatever tokens meet the top-K and/or top-P criteria are then randomly selected from to produce a single next predicted token.
+<span style="background-color: #FFFF33;">If temperature is not available, whatever tokens meet the top-K and/or top-P criteria are then
+randomly selected from to produce a single next predicted token.</span>

-At extreme settings of one sampling configuration value, that one sampling setting either cancels out other configuration settings or becomes irrelevant.
+<span style="background-color: #FFFF33;">**At extreme settings of one sampling configuration value, that one sampling setting either
+cancels out other configuration settings or becomes irrelevant.**</span>

-- If you set temperature to 0, top-K and top-P become irrelevant–the most probable token becomes the next token predicted.
-If you set temperature extremely high (above 1–generally into the 10s), temperature becomes irrelevant and whatever tokens make it through the top-K and/or top-P criteria are then randomly sampled to choose a next predicted token.
+- <span style="background-color: #FFFF33;">If you **set temperature to 0, top-K and top-P become irrelevant**–the most probable
+token becomes the next token predicted.
+If you set temperature extremely high (above 1–generally into the 10s), temperature becomes irrelevant and whatever tokens make it through the top-K and/or top-P criteria are then randomly sampled to choose a next predicted token.</span>

-- If you set top-K to 1, temperature and top-P become irrelevant.
+- <span style="background-color: #FFFF33;">If you set top-K to 1, temperature and top-P become irrelevant.
 Only one token passes the top-K criteria, and that token is the next predicted token.
-If you set top-K extremely high, like to the size of the LLM’s vocabulary, any token with a nonzero probability of being the next token will meet the top-K criteria and none are selected out.
+If you set top-K extremely high, like to the size of the LLM’s vocabulary, any token with a nonzero probability of being the next token will meet the top-K criteria and none are selected out.</span>

-- If you set top-P to 0 (or a very small value), most LLM sampling implementations will then only consider the most probable token to meet the top-P criteria, making temperature and top-K irrelevant.
-If you set top-P to 1, any token with a nonzero probability of being the next token will meet the top-P criteria, and none are selected out.
+- <span style="background-color: #FFFF33;">If you set top-P to 0 (or a very small value), most LLM sampling implementations will then only consider the most probable token to meet the top-P criteria, making temperature and top-K irrelevant.
+If you set top-P to 1, any token with a nonzero probability of being the next token will meet the top-P criteria, and none are selected out.</span>

-As a general starting point, a temperature of .2, top-P of .95, and top-K of 30 will give you relatively coherent results that can be creative but not excessively so.
-If you want especially creative results, try starting with a temperature of .9, top-P of .99, and top-K of 40.
+<span style="background-color: #FFFF33;">As a general starting point, a **temperature of .2, top-P of .95, and top-K of 30** will give you
+relatively coherent results that **can be creative but not excessively so**.
+If you want **especially creative results**, try starting with a **temperature of .9, top-P of .99, and top-K of 40**.
 And if you want less creative results, try starting with a temperature of .1, top-P of .9, and top-K of 20.
-Finally, if your task always has a single correct answer (e.g., answering a math problem), start with a temperature of 0.
+Finally, if your task always has a single correct answer (e.g., answering a math problem), start with a temperature of 0.</span>

 NOTE: With more freedom (higher temperature, top-K, top-P, and output tokens), the LLM might generate text that is less relevant.